omeka/omeka-s-enduser/docs/modules/mapping.md

 ## How to use maps

-You can navigate the map using your mouse or trackpad by scrolling to zoom and clicking and dragging to pan.
-Scrolling using your mouse wheel is a setting that can be turned on or off in map page blocks.
+On public pages, site visitors use their mouse or trackpad to navigate within a map, by scrolling up or down to zoom in and out, and clicking and dragging to pan.
+Scrolling using a mouse wheel is a setting that can be turned on or off in map page blocks.
+(It cannot be set for item or item set maps.)
+Map features (pins or shapes) can be clicked to see more information, and can provide links to items.

-Small white square buttons on the left side of the map allow you to modify its settings.
+When editing a map in the administrative interface, small white square buttons on the left side of the map allow you to navigate and to edit the map's features.
 Hover over the buttons with the mouse to view tool-tips.

 ![Screenshot of the buttons on the map described below](../modules/modulesfiles/Mapping_JustButtons.png)